Octobug/blog/README.md

 ## The Theme

-This blog is powered by [VitePress](https://vitepress.dev/) and hosted on GitHub Pages.
-Its theme highly utilized these two projects:
+This blog is powered by [VitePress](https://vitepress.dev/) with a customized theme, which borrowed many ideas from these two projects:

 - [airene/vitepress-blog-pure](https://github.com/airene/vitepress-blog-pure)
 - [clark-cui/vitepress-blog-zaun](https://github.com/clark-cui/vitepress-blog-zaun)